 - Primal Leadership: Unleashing the Power of Emotional Intelligence by Daniel Goleman, Richard E. Boyatzis, and Annie McKee (Amazon)

-Emotions can be an intelligent tool, in regards to personal life and work.
-EI gets popularity.
-Because, it helps learning to read situation and react accordingly.
+We have discussed ways to improve emotional intelligence.
+Read more articles on the internet on his.
+Emotions can be an intelligent tool, in regards to personal life and work. emotional intelligence gets popularity.
+Because it helps to learn to read the situation and react accordingly.

 This skill influences other people’s emotions and reactions.
 Therefore, you can lead to emotional intelligence examples when you can read them well.
 There are many emotional intelligence articles.
 Also, you will find a lot of emotional intelligence books.
 Emotional intelligence tests can also be handy.
 As a leader, I believe you can do it now.
 You should also Improve your top soft skills that employers will look for future